PhilNel/go-boardgame-assistant/README.md

-# Board Game Assistant Lambda
+# Board Game Assistant Lambda Functions

+This repository contains two Lambda functions for the Board Game Assistant project:

+## Lambda Functions

+### 1. Knowledge Processor (`knowledge-processor`)
+This Lambda function processes and indexes board game rules from markdown files stored in S3.
+- Reads game rule files from S3 storage
+- Generates embeddings using AWS Bedrock
+- Stores the processed knowledge chunks with embeddings in DynamoDB
+- Tracks processing status for each game

+### 2. Question Handler (`question-handler`)
-This repository contains the Lambda function for the Board Game Assistant project.
-The Lambda function serves as the backend for answering questions about board game rules using AWS Bedrock and Claude.
+This Lambda function serves as the main API backend for answering questions about board game rules.
+- Receives user questions about specific board games
+- Performs vector similarity search to find relevant rule sections
+- Uses AWS Bedrock and Claude to generate contextual answers
+- Returns natural language responses based on the game's rules

 ## Prerequisites